liam-wiltshire/talks/hackthesystem/content.md

 ???

-- Some attacks might just be for the purpose of promoting a hackers skills, or a service they run or software they've built If this is the case it's going to be against a notable entity - maybe not a facebook-level site, but at least an entity well known within a particular industry
+- Some attacks might just be for the purpose of promoting a hackers skills, or a service they run or software they've built
+    - If this is the case then it/s likely to be against a target that is highly visible, at least within a specific industry

 ---
 class: content-odd